-More than half of respondents (60.05%) indicated that they work with agencies, freelancers, or contractors for link building while over a quarter (29.2%) said they manage their link building efforts in-house.
+More than half of respondents (60%) indicated that they work with link building service providers, freelancers, or contractors for link building while over a quarter (29%) said they manage their link building efforts in-house.

 Link building is a time-consuming effort.
 It’s not surprising that more than half outsource their link building.

 In addition, outsourcing allows for almost instant results compared to establishing workflows, testing pitching, and refining a process over months and years.